 SENIOR RESEARCH ASSOCIATE

 Isobel is a PhD student at the University of Chicago.
 Broadly, Isobel’s research asks how children think about social groups and their relations to one another.
 Current lines of work investigate the development of reasoning about group-based social hierarchies, gendered and racial attitudes about political leadership, the intergenerational transmission of sociopolitical attitudes, and children’s social learning from others’ nonverbal behaviors. email: firstname.lastname@example.org

 Kaila is a Ph.D. student in Psychology at University of Chicago and is broadly interested in the emergence of social group attitudes and beliefs.
-She is particularly interested in the development of children’s conceptualization of race, ethnicity, and wealth and how they use these understandings to make decisions and form judgments about others.
-She is currently focused on how parents talk to their children about taboo topics such as race and wealth inequality and children’s use of others’ nonverbal behavior to make social judgments (e.g., perceived social hierarchy). email: email@example.com
+She is particularly interested in the development of children’s understanding of race/ethnicity, wealth, and status and how this impacts social cognition.
+Kaila’s current projects mainly focus on parents’ beliefs about talking to their children about race and wealth inequality and children’s use of others’ nonverbal behavior to make social judgments (e.g., perceived social hierarchy). email: email@example.com